 Time Window of Adaptation.
 As well as the frequency of adaptation, this parameter is jointly responsible for the computational effort invested in the adaptation in ODAH as it controls how expensive it is to compute the "optimal" cover for a certain past period.
 Moreover, it controls how much past behavior is taken into account for the adaptation process.
 The larger the time window of adaptation the more past information is included.
-However, including too much "old" behavior is not necessarily helpful because recent behavior might be more relevant for the decision on future behavior.
+However, including too much "old" behavior is not necessarily helpful because recent behavior.
 On the other hand, if not enough past behavior is captured, some important information from the past may be lost.
 For efficiency reasons of the ODAH-TDE algorithm it is, of course, beneficial to use smaller windows.

 Accuracy of Adaptation.
-This parameter deals with the exactness of each adaptation step, i.e., how thoroughly the parameter space for $\alpha$ is searched during the minimization problems solved at each adaptation step.
+This parameter deals with the exactness of each adaptation step, i.e., how thoroughly the parameter space for α is searched during the minimization problems solved at each adaptation step.
 Extreme accuracy should not be required since a "perfect" fitting to past behavior does not necessarily yield better results since ODAH-TDE is still only a heuristic (in particular as it is based on NEAROPT-K for larger K).
 Furthermore, less accuracy certainly improves the efficiency of ODAH-TDE.